Cancun Travel Guide

-Credit cards and travellers cheques are accepted everywhere in Cancun.
+Credit cards are accepted almost everywhere in Cancun.
 If you use cash you may have the 15 percent sales tax deducted if the shopkeeper is willing.
 Expect to bargain in the markets.
 If offered black coral, refuse, because it is an endangered species and you could run into problems taking it back home.
-Cancun shopping hours generally are weekdays between 10am and 2pm, and 4pm and 7pm.
-Many stores choose to stay open during the 'siesta' hours from 2pm to 4pm.
+Shops in Cancun are generally open between 10am and 2pm, and 4pm and 7pm on week days.
+Many stores choose to stay open during the 'siesta' hours from 2pm to 4pm, but some may close.
 On Saturdays most shops only open for the morning.
 A few open on Sunday until 1pm.
 Shops in malls tend to open weekdays only from 10am to 8pm.

 It is impossible to go hungry on holiday in Cancun, where restaurants abound, from high-class eateries to familiar franchises, taco stands and fast-food joints.
 Those who wish to eat like the locals can be assured that Yucatan cuisine is regarded as the finest in all Mexico, combining Mayan and Spanish influences.
 Local dishes worth sampling include cochinita pibil (suckling pig baked in banana leaves with annatto sauce) and panuchos (tortillas with fried black beans, chicken and pickled onions).
 Seafood is also plentiful.
 A popular romantic option is to book for one of the numerous dinner cruises offered.

 For a true taste of Mexico visitors can pay a visit to one of the many cantinas, traditional bar-restaurants, which are situated mainly around the downtown bullring.
-The atmosphere at the cantinas is particularly lively on Wednesday afternoons after the weekly bullfights, but the food and drink remains good quality every day of the week.
+The atmosphere at the cantinas is particularly lively on Wednesday afternoons after the weekly bullfights, but the food and drink is good quality and good value for money every day of the week.
 Popular restaurants in Cancun include La Palapa Belga, hidden behind the Hotel Imperial Laguna; and Puerto Madero, situated on the shores of the lagoon.

 Those seeking some more cultural entertainment should not miss the internationally renowned Ballet Folklorico, which holds performances in various venues around Cancun, featuring lavish costumes and traditional dances.

 The main reason for a Cancun holiday is to take advantage of the legendary beaches with their powdery, incredibly white sand washed by the warm, turquoise waters of the Caribbean.
-A wide variety of beach-based activities are offered on every beach in the tourist zone: volleyball, parasailing, snorkelling, jet skiing and so on.
-Alternatively just relax in a hammock.
+A wide variety of beach-based activities are offered on every beach in the tourist zone: volleyball, parasailing, snorkelling, scuba diving, swimming with dolphins or sharks, jet skiing, kayaking and so on.
+Alternatively, just relax in a hammock.
 People watching is also a major activity all over the many miles of beaches.

-Diving and snorkelling are the most sought-after water pursuits of the energetic, with some of the world's most famous coral reefs on the doorstep.
+Diving and snorkelling are the most sought-after water pursuits of the energetic, with some of the world's most famous coral reefs on Cancun's doorstep.
 All equipment can be rented and dive operators are in evidence everywhere.
 Cancun also offers some excellent deep-sea fishing; charters can be arranged at hotels or one of the many marinas.
-Thrills and spills can be had at the modern water park near Punta Nizuc.
+Thrills and spills can be had at the water park near Punta Nizuc.
 Out of the water it is impossible to be bored.
 There are local Mayan ruins and archaeological sites to explore, an alligator farm, botany park, fun fairs and other attractions.
-There are two championship 18-hole golf courses and numerous other sports facilities, including well-maintained cycling routes.
+The recently opened Museo Maya is a great place to get to grips with the Mayan culture and see some of the most interesting artefacts discovered in the region.
+There are also two championship 18-hole golf courses and numerous other sports facilities, including well-maintained cycling routes.